Math Organization for Kindergarten

 Kindergarten Math Craft Activities

 Along with using actual manipulatives, I like to see a concrete example that students can show me math examples using craft materials.
-We offer NUMEROUS math activities in our store to practice number order, shapes, addition, and patterning!
-Find our most DEEPLY discounted bundles here!
+We offer NUMEROUS math activities in our store to practice colors, numbers, subitizing, number order, shapes, addition, and patterning!
+Find our most DEEPLY discounted bundles here to get you set up for the entire year!

-Math Activities with Number Order Crafts MEGA BUNDLE for the Whole Year
+Counting Crafts, Number Order Activities MEGA BUNDLE for the Whole Year

 Shape Activities: Math Craft Packs MEGA BUNDLE for Whole Kindergarten Year

-OR browse a theme for math activities, available for individual purchase.
+OR browse a skill or theme for math activities, available for individual purchase.

 Looking for More Ideas?!